gdmarmerola/cfml_tools/README.md

 # Usage

 The package uses a scikit-learn like API, and is fairly easy to use.
-Check the [examples](https://github.com/gdmarmerola/cfml_tools/tree/master/examples) for applications on toy causal inference datasets!
+Check [my article about it](https://gdmarmerola.github.io/forest-embeddings-counterfactual/) the [examples](https://github.com/gdmarmerola/cfml_tools/tree/master/examples) for applications on toy causal inference datasets!